bl-sdk/bl-sdk.github.io/developing/index.md

 Work in progress

 ## Setting up your Workspace
-The first thing to do when getting started is setting up your workspace so you can see all the raw python source files (and so your IDE can parse them).
-Mods are generally released as a single `.sdkmod` file, since this helps prevent a lot of mistakes casual users might make while installing, but this is unsuitable for development. `.sdkmod` files are all just renamed zips, open them in any archive program and extract the inner folders into your `sdk_mods` dir - go from `sdk_mods/my_mod.sdkmod/my_mod/*` to just `sdk_mods/my_mod/*`.
-Note that if you have both an extracted folder and a `.sdkmod`, the folder takes priority.

-The next thing to setup is the stub files for the sdk's embedded modules - your IDE obviously won't be able to find any source files.
-Point your IDE at the the `.stubs` folder:
+1. Create a new folder to develop your mods within.
+The mod manager supports loading from multiple mods folders, so you can keep the mods you're developing separate.

+2. Open up `OakGame\Binaries\Win64\Plugins\unrealsdk.env`, and add the following lines:
+   - ```ini
+     OAK_MOD_MANAGER_EXTRA_FOLDERS=["C:\\path\\to\\new\\mod\\folder"]
+     ```
+     This is a json list of paths to extra mod folders, you can append more - though note it must
+     stay on a single line.

+   - ```ini
+     UNREALSDK_LOG_LEVEL=DWRN
+     ```
+     This sets the default log level to developer warning.
+This will print some extra log messages to console, which are relevant for developers, but which we don't want normal users to worry over.

+   - ```ini
+     PYUNREALSDK_DEBUGPY=1
+     ```
+     This enables [debugpy](https://github.com/microsoft/debugpy) support, which will let you
+     properly attach a debugger.

+   Note that the mod manager download contains this file, so when updating you need to be careful
+   not to overwrite it/to restore it afterwards.

+3. Download the latest version of debugpy, and extract to one of your mods folders such that it's
+   importable.
+The mod manager initialization script will automatically import it and start a
+   listener.

+4. Extract the default `.sdkmod`s, so you can see all the raw python source files (and so your IDE
+   can parse them).

+   Mods are generally released as a single `.sdkmod` file, since this helps prevent a lot of
+   mistakes casual users might make while installing, but this is unsuitable for development.

+   `.sdkmod` files are all just renamed zips, open them in any archive program and extract the inner
+   folders back into the mods folder - go from `sdk_mods/my_mod.sdkmod/my_mod/*` to just
+   `sdk_mods/my_mod/*`.

+   Note that if you have both an extracted folder and a `.sdkmod` with the same name, the folder
+   takes priority.

+5. Point your IDE at the other mods folders, so it can follow imports.
+This should be the base
+   `sdk_mods` folder, and the `sdk_mods/.stubs` folder for the native modules.

    - In vscode, add to the `python.analysis.extraPaths` option.

+6. Configure your debugger for remote debugging, attaching to `localhost:5678`.

+   - In vscode, use the `Python: Remote Attach` template.

+   After doing this, launch the game and make sure you can attach.

 After finishing setting up, try take a quick read through the base sdk mod files and the stubs.
+They
-They are all filled with all sorts of type hints and docstrings, which should help explain a lot about how the SDK works.
+are all filled with all sorts of type hints and docstrings, which should help explain a lot about

-## Debugging
-Print debugging's fun and all, but for proper dev work you need to get a real debugger set up.
-The SDK comes with some integration with [debugpy](https://github.com/microsoft/debugpy).

-1. Downloading the latest version of debugpy, and extract it into the `sdk_mods` folder such that it's importable.
-The initialization script will attempt to import it and start a listener automatically.

-2. Define the environment variable `PYUNREALSDK_DEBUGPY`.
-This is easiest done by appending to the `unrealsdk.env` file in the plugins folder.
-You will still be able to attach without doing this, however breakpoints won't work across threads, only explicit `breakpoint()` calls.

-3. Launch the game, then you can attach to a remote debugging session on `localhost:5678`:
-   - In vscode, use the `Python: Remote Attach` template.

-If you need to debug something during startup, add a `debugpy.wait_for_client()` call.
-Note that the SDK initialization runs in it's own thread, the game will still start normally, this only blocks the SDK.
+how the SDK works.

 ## Adding to the Mod DB
 The DB primarily sources info from your mod's `pyproject.toml`.
 With a well configured pyproject,